 The private sector's importance was exemplified after the 2011 Thailand floods.
-According to World Bank estimates, domestic insurers absorbed losses of around 25 percent of the disaster total of TB 1.4 trillion of total economic losses (approx. US\$40 billion).
+According to World Bank estimates, domestic insurers absorbed losses of around 25 percent of TB 1.4 trillion total economic losses (approx. US\$40 billion).
 One key government response to the disaster was to establish a national Natural Catastrophe Insurance Fund as a back-stop for insurers.
-The fund was designed to help insurers cover costs should another major natural disaster event strike again.
+The fund was designed to help insurers cover costs should another major natural disaster event strike.